-France has a number of performance venues where you can see a variety of shows.
+While in town, many visitors enjoy seeing a show in France.
 In Paris, the opera and the ballet are very popular attractions.
 And if you're looking for something not as sophisticated, a number of review and musical shows provide fun options as well.
 Also, there's the theatre productions, too.
 Furthermore, you'll find many other great theatre productions all around France in the heart of Lyon, Marseille, Nice, Toulouse, Lille, Strasbourg, and more.

 Paris: There are world class theaters as well as smaller local venues where you can enjoy a show.

-France has long been recognized as a culinary destination with great restaurants.
+For foodies, France is an obvious choice, as it is one of the food capitals of the world.
 The food here is second to none.
 French food has earned its reputation over the centuries as being gourmet, elegant, delicious, diverse, and gluttonous.
 From the fine dining restaurants of Paris and Lyon to the farm-fresh cafes in the small towns, to the abundance of wine in Burgundy or Bordeaux, we promise that you won't go hungry.
 Every city is proud of the food they serve, and you'll find regional specials throughout the nation, too.

 Paris: There are countless local restaurants, markets, and patisseries to explore.
 Make sure you try the steak tartare, pate, and macarons.